 Before the days of widescreen, it’s perhaps notable that three series have opted to create a more cinematic effect with the addition of bars starting with Series V. This series uses red bars bordered with black and barring a couple of shots, rather strangely actually squashes the picture so it’s in the completely wrong aspect ratio.
 Series VI uses far smaller bars in a similar colour scheme.
 Four years later, the show returned but retained the bars, this time in black which was fitting for the more cinematic look of Series VII.
 The bars disappeared for Series VIII, never to be seen again, but then this was the last series to air in the 4:3 aspect ratio.

 The way the logo is displayed on screen differs too.
 Series III and IV are the only to use the same variation of the logo (although the Series XI logo is clearly inspired by this version).
 There’s a lot going on with this logo with the purple halo fading in, the red ellipse and the two Ds zooming in from the back and the “RE” coming in from the top and the “WARF” arriving from the bottom.
 Series V features another elaborate move with the ellipse spinning and zooming into shot with the two Ds fading in quickly as it reaches its resting place and the other lettering fading in.
 Series VI has the complete logo quickly zooming into screen.
 Series VII is a hard cut while Series VIII is the only logo that fades in with a black background in order to make the tally marks gag.
 The Back to Earth logo appears in a similar style to Series VI zooming from small to large, although this time imposed over a shot of the crew.
-Finally, Series X has a spinning ellipse with the lettering quickly following, this time zooming out.
+Series X has a spinning ellipse with the lettering quickly following, this time zooming out.
+While the Series XI and XII logos fly onto the screen in a similar way, both their numbers have interesting quirks with XI suffering from a bout of interference and XII forming a IIII before crossing into the right formation.

 Numbering first appears in Red Dwarf VII with the roman numerals dominating the screen showing a CGI Starbug flyby in the background.
 This is something of a missed opportunity as the credits would often just transition into another effects shot, and could have been a nice way to tie the credits into the episode.
 Series VIII uses the aforementioned tally marks and Series X becomes the first in the show’s run to have the standard logo and roman numerals as had become common on the VHS collection, with the X flying into the screen.